canonical/ubuntu-pro-client/docs/howtoguides/enable_anbox.rst

 How to manage Anbox Cloud
 *************************

-To use Anbox, you will need to enable it directly through the Ubuntu Pro Client (``pro``), which will install all the necessary snaps and set up the APT sources needed for the service.
+To use `Anbox Cloud <anbox_>`_, you will need to enable it directly through the Ubuntu Pro Client (``pro``), which will install all the necessary snaps and set up the APT sources needed for the service.

 .. note::

-    `Anbox Cloud <anbox_>`_ is supported on 20.04 and 22.04 releases.
+    Anbox Cloud is supported on all recent Ubuntu LTS releases (from 20.04 LTS onward).
+Refer to the `Anbox Cloud requirements page`_ for more details.

 ..
 Make sure Pro is up to date
 .. include:: ./enable-disable/update-pro.txt